Alabama Alcohol and Drug Use Statistics

 - Alabama Administrative Office of the Courts. (n.d.).
 Accountability Courts.
 Educational Programs.

 - United States Government Accountability Office.
 (2021, March).
-Drug Misuse, Most States of Good Samaritan Laws and Research Indicates They May Have Positive Effects
+Drug Abuse, Most States of Good Samaritan Laws and Research Indicates They May Have Positive Effects